 Whether it’s Europe, South America or the Middle East, you can choose your own adventure.
 There’s no need to compromise or negotiate – you can just go out and enjoy yourself without worrying about anyone else.

-I love arriving in a new country, booking a tour which interests me, and then getting myself out there and doing it.
+I love arriving in a new country for the first time, booking a tour which interests me, and then getting myself out there and doing it.
 And in the end, that’s what travel is all about.

 FAQs about Solo Travel & the Benefits of Travelling Alone